Harry Burton (English footballer): West Brom

 As proven by newspaper reports from the time, in March 1909 Burton was unexpectedly transferred to West Brom, in a double transfer involving teammate George Simpson.
 Newspapers and fans alike were shocked by the sudden departure, which "came as a surprise to the great majority of Sheffield Wednesday supporters."
 The transfer was described as a "sensation", "sensational news" as "Burton was regarded as a permanent fixture at Owlerton".
 So loved was Burton at Sheffield Wednesday that in preseason in August 1909 he was reported as enjoying a night with his former Sheffield Wednesday team at Sheffield Hippodrome, despite being a West Brom player.
 Burton never quite replicated his form whilst at West Brom and by May 1911 had taken to placing advertisements in Athletic News seeking employment as a player or player manager.

 Scunthorpe United

 After making efforts to find a new club following an unsuccessful time at West Brom in October 1912 Burton transferred to Scunthorpe United, his first appearance for them coming against Mexborough Town in the Midland League.

 International

-Burton never made a single international appearance, despite being a regular in a Sheffield Wednesday team that won major honours, though it was reported that he "more than once must have verged on (becoming an) international".
+Burton never made a single international appearance for the England national football team, despite being a regular in a Sheffield Wednesday team that won major honours, though it was reported that he "more than once must have verged on (becoming an) international".